 I recently started a new company where I’ve been heads down doing a lot of testing and building.
-Part of this experience has been working with a new team – specifically my co-founder Shala, who is one of the fastest growing individuals I know.
+Part of this experience has been working with a new team that works remotely.

 Among many things, like kindness, humility and authenticity, we deeply value gratitude.
 The thing about gratitude though, is that it’s not just an attitude – it’s a practice.